castynet/ifunza/README.md

 ## Foreign Files

-1. `firebase.js` initialize firebase, the file is required by the `index.js`.
+1. `firebaseConfig.js` initialize firebase, the file is required by the `upload component`.
 2. `store.js` zustand state management, holds the global app state.
+3. `testsSetup.js` defined match media a bug fix for running tests with Jest.

 ## Directories